Skip to main content

 Platform differences

 macOS Keychain enforces per-application access control.
 The binary that creates a keychain entry owns it and can read it without prompting.
 Any other binary triggers a system authorization dialog.Use cordon secret set to create entries owned by cordon.
-Entries created by other tools (e.g., security CLI) will prompt on every request that needs the secret.Upgrading cordon changes the binary signature. macOS may prompt for keychain access after an upgrade.
+Entries created by other tools (e.g., security CLI) will prompt on every request that needs the secret.Upgrading cordon, doing a fresh cargo build during development, or changing the install path changes the binary identity. macOS will prompt for keychain access the first time the new binary reads the secret.
+When this prompt appears, click Always Allow (not just Allow) to permanently grant the new binary access.
+Because cordon resolves keyring secrets just-in-time on each request, clicking “Allow” (one-time) means the prompt reappears on the very next request — which can be milliseconds later.In SSH, headless, or detached screen/tmux sessions, the keychain is locked and cannot display a prompt.
+Run security unlock-keychain ~/Library/Keychains/login.keychain-db first, or run the command from a terminal in a desktop session (directly or via screen sharing) where the login keychain is already unlocked.
+See Troubleshooting (macOS) for details.

 On Linux, cordon uses the D-Bus Secret Service API, typically provided by GNOME Keyring or KDE Wallet.
 Secrets are encrypted on disk and unlocked with the user’s login session.
 There are no per-application ACLs — any process running as the user can read entries.
 Security relies on standard Unix user isolation.A Secret Service provider must be installed and running: